JNPauli/IntroductionToPython/_sources/DEI.md

 The goal of [Letters to a Pre-Scientist](https://prescientist.org/) is to "inspire all students to explore a future in STEM" via connecting "students with real scientists to demystify STEM careers and empower all students to see themselves as future STEM professionals".

 <iframe width="560" height="315" src="https://prescientist.org/ " title="prescientist" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Disclaimer

+The following information on Diversity, Equity and Inclusion is 1:1 based on the template provided by [Peer Herholz](https://peerherholz.github.io/)